Slow Cooker Pulled Pork

 - Pork.
 I like to use part of the pork shoulder for this pulled pork recipe, specifically the pork butt.
 Yes, I know, it’s called butt, but it’s actually a cut of meat that comes from the pig’s shoulder.
 So confusing!

 - Spices.
 We’re using a delicious blend of paprika, chili powder, cumin, garlic powder and salt.
 Feel free to use as much or as little of each spice, as you prefer.
-If you’d like your pork to have a kick of heat, add in a dash or two of cayenne pepper.
+If you’d like your pork to have a kick of heat, add in a dash or two of cayenne pepper or red pepper flakes.

 - Brown sugar.
 For just a hint of sweet flavor that balances out all of the savory spices.